YSHebron/scl-bioinfo/Integrated/IntegratedComplexPrediction/readme.txt

 The easiest way to run this program in Windows is to use the two prepared batch files:

-1. To generate complexes using all the reference complexes for learning, use run_complexprediction.bat, with five arguments: the input data file, the reference complexes file, the GO scheme file, the GO annotations file, the output directory, and the parameter set (either "yeast" or "human").
+1. To generate complexes using all the reference complexes for learning, use run_complexprediction.bat, with five (5) arguments: the input data file, the reference complexes file, the GO scheme file, the GO annotations file, the output directory, and the parameter set (either "yeast" or "human").

 For yeast, using the supplied input files, and "yeast_predict_output\" output directory, the command would be:
-*.\run_complexprediction.bat data_yeast.txt complexes_
+.\run_complexprediction.bat data_yeast.txt complexes_yeast.txt go_scheme_all_mine.txt my_go_associations.sgd_propagated.txt yeast_predict_output yeast

 For human, using the supplied input files, and "human_predict_output\" output directory, the command would be:
 .\run_complexprediction.bat data_human.txt complexes_human.txt go_scheme_all_mine.txt my_go_associations.human_propagated.txt human_predict_output human